Elizabeth Roe Burgess Pavilion

 West Volusia Black Medical Gallery

 The Burgess Pavilion (West Volusia’s first hospital for people of color) beside the DeLand Memorial Hospital and Veterans’ Museum has re-opened with reimagined and expanded exhibits of African American local history and a new Children's Gallery.
 A joint project of WVHS and Alpha Kappa Alpha Leadership Sorority.

-Open Hours: Monday through Friday 12 noon to 4 pm.
+Current Open Hours: Monday through Friday 12 noon to 4 pm.
 Last tour begins at 3 pm.
+During the pandemic, access is limited to groups of four persons or less.
+Masks and sanitizing are required.
 Check in for the tour on the second floor of the Memorial Hospital main building, adjacent to the Burgess Pavilion.